School of Education and Human Sciences Code

 - Term of membership: membership shall be for three-year terms, with one third (1/3) of the council re-appointed each year on a rotating basis.

-- Duties: The EPPAC will:
+- Duties: the EPPAC will:

 - Collaborate with the School to strength Educator Preparation Programs and University service to and support of P-12 schools.